 Kodak produced millions of autographic cameras and it seems that they were very successful.
 Only of the No. 1 Autographic Junior were made around 800,000 units, according to Brian Coe.

 However, some researchers have noticed that there are very few pictures preserved with writings.
-Cameras may have been sold very well, but people may not have used the autographic feature at all!
+“Although it had some popular acceptance during the late teens and early 1920s, the system never realized the expectations Eastman had initially envisioned” (Jenkins, p.316).
+The cameras may have been sold very well, but people may have not used the autographic feature at all!

 Kodak Ball Bearing Shutter, a simple and very well aging resistant shutter.
 It usually has shutter speeds of 1/25, 1/50, B and T, but may have been versions up to 1/100.